-In the event the educational agency does not meet required systemic corrections within the federally mandated timeline, the Department will work with the educational agency to determine needed next steps.
+In the event the educational agency does not meet required systemic corrections within the federally mandated timeline, the Department will work with the educational agency to determine needed steps to meet compliance.
 This may include progressive sanctions.

 Educational Agency's Self-Review